 - Avoid the car seat that was involved in an accident or in a crash.

 - Never use a car seat that has missing parts, shows a sign of wear or has torn.

-- Always when buying car seat make sure it has the instruction manual, manufacture and expiry date.
+- Always when buying a car seat make sure it has the instruction manual, manufacture, and expiry date.

 - When using the car seat dress your child in baby clothes that keep her free and never dress your child in bulky outwear.